memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

   <img width="650" src="{% img_url connectivity-metrics/attributes-example.png %}" alt="BLE Packet Capture in Wireshark" />
 </p>

-In the screenshot above, I've collected attributes for a thingy91 related to it's modem version and network.
-If later I see several devices with similar attributes, this may help root cause the issue.
+In the screenshot above, I’ve collected attributes for a thingy91 related to its modem version and network.
+If I see several devices with similar attributes later, this may help me understand the root cause of the issue.

 **Strengths**: